 Passengers are greeted by the skirl of bagpipes as the 78th Highlanders perform the traditional dockside greeting that won Halifax the "Best Port Welcome" award from Dreamworld Cruise Destination Magazine

-The Seaport offers more than 2,000 feet (611 metres) of continuous berth space.
+The Seaport offers more than 2,000 feet (611 meters) of continuous berth space.
 Passengers enjoy the convenience of moving direct from ship-to-shore.
 Covered hydraulic gangways lead directly into Pavilion 22, the new cruise passenger handling facility.
 Pavilion 22 offers visitors the best of Nova Scotian handcrafts, gifts and signature products.
 Phones, tour and visitor information are also available at the facility.
 Tour buses and taxis are conveniently located in front of Pavilion 22.

 The main waterfront attractions begin at the start of the boardwalk close to which the Halifax cruise terminal is located.
 It's a short walk along Lower Water Street to the city.